dmytkost/HAZOP2RDF/docs/040_implementation.md

 ## Importer interface

 The main purpose of the Importer interface is to build an RDF graph from incoming Excel data.
-To build an RDF graph, we carefully read the incoming HAZOP Data and validate it.
+To build an RDF graph, we carefully read the incoming HAZOP data and validate it.
 To validate the data correctly we implemented a config file, which stores all the metadata needed to describe the importing and validating process.

 The main command of the Importer interface is cmd-build-hazop-graphs, which reads the HAZOP data stored in a local directory and transforms it to an RDF graph.
 The graph can be consequentially stored locally or uploaded to a Fuseki server.
 The two other commands cmd-read-excel-data and cmd-read-hazop-data make it possible for the user to perform steps of the main importer command individually.